AdaCore/gnatstudio/docs/users_guide/extending.rst

 * Not automatically-loaded, global modules

-  The :file:`INSTALL/share/gps/library` directory contain files GPS displays in the Plug-ins Editor, but does not load automatically.
+  The :file:`INSTALL/share/gps/library` directory contain files GPS displays in the :guilabel:`Plug-ins` editor but does not load automatically.
 Typically, these files add optional capabilities to GPS, for example an :program:`emacs` emulation mode or additional editor capabilities that many of users generally will not use.

 * :file:`GPS_CUSTOM_PATH`

-  Set this environment variable before launching GPS to contain a list of directories, separated by semicolons (';') on Windows systems and colons (':') on Unix systems.
-All files in these directories with the appropriate extensions are automatically loaded by default by GPS, unless overriden by the user through the Plug-ins Editor.
+  Set this environment variable before launching GPS to be a list of directories, separated by semicolons (';') on Windows systems and colons (':') on Unix systems.
+All files in these directories with the appropriate extensions are automatically loaded by default by GPS, unless overriden by the user through the :guilabel:`Plug-ins` editor.

   This is a convenient way to have project-specific customization files.
-You can for instance create scripts, or icons, that set the appropriate value for the variable and then start GPS.
+You can, for example, create scripts or icons that set the appropriate value for the variable and then start GPS.
 Depending on your project, this allows you to load specific aliases which do not make sense for other projects.

 * Automatically loaded user directory

   The directory :file:`HOME/.gps/plug-ins` is searched last.
-Any script in it is loaded automatically unless overriden in the Plug-ins Editor.
+Any script in it is loaded automatically unless overriden in the :guilabel:`Plug-ins` editor.

   This is a convenient way for you to create your own plug-ins or test them before you make them available to all GPS users by copying them to one of